PNNL-Comp-Mass-Spec/MzidMerger/readme.md

 # MzidMerger

 ## Overview
-Merges multiple .mzid file created by MS-GF+ into a single mzid file.
+Merges multiple .mzid files created by MS-GF+ into a single mzid file.

 This is primarily designed for "split-fasta" MS-GF+ searches, where a large protein database was split into multiple .fasta files, and then each one used to search a single spectra file.